Westport Flood Evacuation Response Plan

 The aim of the guide is to support household preparedness in the event of a major flood or other emergency affecting Westport and surrounds, requiring people to evacuate to a place of safety.

-We will also include a short Household Evacuation Plan that you can fill out with your family, firends or housemates, in advance, with key information to help you in the event of an emergency.
+We have also created a short Household Evacuation Plan template that residents can fill out with family, friends or housemates, in advance, with key information to help in the event of an emergency.

-The following week we are holding a free public event to talk through the Westport Evacuation Plan with the local community.
+A free public event was also held on 23 April at the NBS Theatre in Westport to talk through elements of the Westport Evacuation Plan with the local community.

 Planning saves lives